AstroBookings/.github/profile/README.md

 > A fictitious **space tourism** company that wants a platform to offer rocket tickets and reservation of rooms in space hotels.

 Yeah, we will need to create an administrative application for employees and a web portal for their clients.
-All backed with databases and real-time updates. **A full-stack solution ready to use.**
+All backed with databases and real-time updates. **Tested and ready to use.**